 Despite several renovations to the building, the Hamburger Bahnhof could not keep pace with the increasing volume of traffic on the rails, and it closed in 1884.
 Over the next twenty years it would be used for residential and administrative purposes before it was finally re-designated as an exhibition hall in 1904, fittingly as a museum of transport and construction.
 The hall behind the entrance was added to accommodate this museum.
 The east wing of the cour d’honneur was built in 1909, and construction of the west wing began in 1914.
 Even amidst the turbulence of the First World War, the wing was finished by 1916, establishing today’s view of the building from Invalidenstraße.
 In 1943 however, during the Second World War, the building sustained severe damage.
 In the subsequent division of Germany, it remained unused for decades, located as it was in the no-man’s land between East and West Berlin.

 In February 1984, the Hamburger Bahnhof was absorbed into the administration of West Berlin’s Senate and was partially restored to coincide with the city’s 750-year anniversary.
-The Bahnhof premiered the exhibition "Journey to Berlin" in 1987, marking the first time it had been used as a museum in over forty years.
+The Bahnhof premiered the presentation "Journey to Berlin" in 1987, marking the first time it had been used for exhibitions in over forty years.
 One year later, the Senate transferred oversight of the building to the Prussian Cultural Heritage Foundation.
-Years later, after lengthy reconstruction by architect Josef Paul Kleihues, the Hamburger Bahnhof reopened on 2 November 1996 as a museum of contemporary art, the "Museum für Gegenwart" – for works of the collection of the Nationalgalerie and the Marx Collection.
+Years later, after lengthy reconstruction by architect Josef Paul Kleihues, the Hamburger Bahnhof reopened on 3 November 1996 as a museum of contemporary art, the "Museum für Gegenwart" – for works of the Nationalgalerie Collection and the Marx Collection.

-The museum expanded significantly to accommodate the Friedrich Christian Flick Collection, presented to the museum in 2004 as a long-term loan.
+The museum expanded significantly to accommodate the long-term loan of the Friedrich Christian Flick Collection, which was exhibited at the museum from 2004 to 2021.
 The former dispatch warehouses located behind the main building were renovated by the architectural firm Kuehn Malvezzi and connected to the historical building via a passage.
 The resulting structures, which became known as Rieckhallen, increased the available exhibition space to approx. 10.000 square metres.
-Today the Nationalgalerie’s Hamburger Bahnhof division is one of the largest and most significant public collections of contemporary art in the world.
+Today the Nationalgalerie’s Hamburger Bahnhof – Nationalgalerie der Gegenwart division is one of the largest and most significant public collections of contemporary art in the world.